Upsetting New York Halloween Getaways Upstate

 Within a few hours of well-lit Manhattan, the dark dreary forests, fog-shrouded bogs and haunted houses of the Hudson Valley come to life at Halloween.
-From late September throughout the month of October and even into early November, this tranquil region along the Hudson River and upstate in Westchester, Dutchess, Orange and Ulster Counties is bursting with fun things themed to the holiday.
+Coincidentally overlapping Broadway theater season, from late September through early November, this tranquil region along the Hudson River and upstate in Westchester, Dutchess, Orange and Ulster Counties is bursting with fun things themed to the holiday.
 Whether you just enjoy the fun, festive occasion for its pumpkins, candy and costumes, or if you prefer a more fearful celebration, New York’s Hudson Valley has a weekend getaway option for everyone.

 New York state is not alone; for more haunted house options, visit our Haunted House and Halloween Weekend Breaks Directory.